 Done in Beijing

 I knew something was wrong when I woke up.
-My headphones were still in, but I wasn’t hearing anything.
+My headphones were still in, but I wasn’t hearing anything, other than the whoosh of the passing countryside as the train barreled toward Shenyang.
 We’d only been on the train for an hour, and I’d put on a 4 hour episode of Dan Carlin’s Hardcore History podcast.
 There was no way the podcast would be done.
 The battery shouldn’t be an issue either, since I’d made sure to plug the phone into a high capacity USB battery.
 I checked my Google Nexus 6P phone, and found that it was stuck in a boot cycle; it’d try to start up, fail, and go back to the beginning.
 I couldn’t tell what was wrong with it, but I was pretty sure the phone was bricked.
 Sadly, it turns out I was right.

 But I’m getting way ahead of myself.
 When I last spoke to you, J and I had finished a big day in Beijing, and were getting ready for our last day there, followed by an overnight train on hard sleeper bunks to Shenyang, J’s adopted hometown.

 Our last day in Beijing was pretty eventful.
 We took the metro out to Sanlitun, a neighborhood in the Chaoyang District, full of consulates, high-end shopping, and, perhaps most famously, bars and nightclubs popular with expats.
 It was too early in the day for the clubs to be open, and neither J nor I have much use for Hermes or Chanel, but we’d at least be able to get an idea of what it’d be once the bars opened.
 And we managed to sit down for some pretty decent chuan’r — a sort of Chinese barbecue.